Welcome back to our series of Heartland real estate market profiles.

 For those who already own buildings, the hold/sell decision is often a marginal one; on the other side of the coin, those looking to buy may find that today’s favorable lending terms are insufficient to outweigh the risks associated with buying assets at inflated prices.
 Increasing rent could offset the additional expenditure, but conservative investors will prefer to break even as rents track inflation, and think about further increases as upside, not integral components of the business model.

 Columbus is one of the faster-growing, more-reliable markets we’ve analyzed in this content series.
-However, its growth has been stable for a decade and the economy is too diversified to take a trip to the moon on the back of any single sector.
+However, its growth has been stable for a decade and the economy is too diversified to take a trip to the moon - or the abyss - on the back of any single sector.

 Among other implications, that means — once investors are in the Columbus market — risk is probably fairly minimal.
-A diverse economy that’s never suffered a catastrophic reinvention and continues to add value like clockwork offers investors reassuring stability, but it also places a cap on upside.
+A diverse economy that’s never suffered a catastrophic reinvention and continues to add value like clockwork offers investors reassuring stability, and the growth rate and geographic centrality present compelling upside.

-There’s just not a lot of opportunity for wild bets that could earn aggressive investors outsized returns contingent on economic recovery, or the continued growth of a few downtown blocks.
-As has been the case in a few of the stabler economies we’ve profiled in this series, the sheer predictability of the market could compress investors' margins to capture value and materialize large returns.
+There’s not a lot of opportunity for wild bets that could earn aggressive investors outsized returns contingent on economic recovery, or the continued growth of a few downtown blocks, but this large and diversified machine has a lot going for it.
+On the other hand, as has been the case in a few of the stabler economies we’ve profiled in this series, the sheer predictability of the market could compress investors' margins to capture value and materialize large returns.

-However, the relative decrease of rent costs since 2010 is an opportunity for multifamily investors to capture economic growth by normalizing rents.
-If Columbus’s well-oiled economic engine continues the course it’s charted over the past decade, Columbus-area real estate investors should be well-positioned to earn compelling returns.
+Investors should be wary of oversupply in this market, as the level of development activity to match growing demand embeds some level of speculation.
+However, if Columbus’s well-oiled economic engine continues the course it’s charted over the past decade, Columbus-area real estate investors should be well-positioned to earn compelling returns.